Well-known attorney found dead at high-rise office building in downtown St. Louis

-ST. LOUIS — A well-known lawyer jumped to his death Monday from an 11th-floor balcony at One Memorial Drive in downtown St. Louis.
+ST. LOUIS — A well-known lawyer fell to his death Monday from an 11th-floor balcony at One Memorial Drive in downtown St. Louis.

 The victim was identified as 61-year-old Charles “Ed” Brown, who wore an eye patch and was regularly seen on television ads and billboards in the region.

 Police Sgt.
-Keith Barrett said he jumped about 4:30 p.m.
+Keith Barrett said Brown jumped about 4:30 p.m.
 Monday and landed on a roof that is accessible from the third floor.

 One Memorial Drive is the Gateway Tower, which is adjacent to Interstate 44 and Gateway Arch National Park.
 The law firm’s St. Louis office is on the 11th floor of the building.

-Note: Editor’s note: Evidence shows that lives can be saved with mental health support.
-If you or someone you know is having suicidal thoughts, help is just a moment away.
-Call 1-800-273-TALK (8255), text 741741 or visit suicidepreventionlifeline.org for free, confidential support 24 hours a day, seven days a week.